 (A) Application for course approvals.

-(1) Any person seeking to offer live classroom or online continuing education courses to licensees and designated salespersons shall apply to the superintendent of financial institutions for approval of the courses on forms prescribed by the superintendent.
-The application forms and a specified nonrefundable processing fee must be submitted to the superintendent at least thirty days prior to the initial date of the proposed course.
-The application form shall include the following information:
+(1) Any person seeking to offer live classroom or online continuing education courses to licensees and designated employees shall request approval from the superintendent .
+In order for a course to be considered for approval the following information and documentation shall be submitted to the superintendent in writing at least fifteen days prior to the initial date of the proposed course.

 (a) The name, address and telephone number of the person proposing to offer the course, and the names and duties of all persons affiliated in an official capacity with the course;